-We’ve done a lot of videos and mastermind calls and podcasts about credibility lately.
+We’ve done videos, coaching calls, and podcasts teaching how to build online credibility for real estate.
 Credibility isn’t a new thing, right?

-We’re going to be building that out over the coming months.
-We’re going to be building out a whole framework and some things you can actually use to determine your credibility score, but let me ask you this question.
-Whenever you go to a store, whether it’s online or in person.
-Let’s say you’re going to the grocery store.
-You’re walking in the grocery store and subconsciously, there are all kinds of things that you’re doing to size up that grocery store.
-You’re walking in there.
 Is the floor clean?
 Are the vegetables arranged in a way that makes sense?
-Are they rotten or are they good?
-Are the people who work there wearing good clothes, or clean clothes, or wearing something that’s a uniform, that looks like they’re put together?
+Are they rotten, or are they good?
+Are the people who work there wearing good clothes, clean clothes, or something that’s a uniform that looks like they’re put together?
 Are they friendly?
 Is the signage in the grocery store in a make sense way?

-What we’re going to be doing is looking at the website here.
-There’s a lot of different things that people are doing when they’re trying to size up your website and size up your credibility score subconsciously.
+What we’re going to be doing is looking at the website.
+There are a lot of different things that people are doing when they’re trying to size up your website and size up your credibility score subconsciously.

 Having Clean Logos Is Important

 Maybe you’re a member of the local Chamber of Commerce.
-You are some sort of … You have a designation with some sort of entity.
-CCIM, or whatever it is in your profession that is a respected designation.
+Or, a designation with some entity such as a CCIM in your profession is a respected designation.
 Those badges help in a big way.
 Those are all positive credibility marks.

 Build Credibility With Testimonials

-Let’s say you have social proof on your site, so you have testimonials that are formatted the right way.
-Now, just because you have testimonials doesn’t mean that’s a positive credibility mark.
+Let’s say you have social proof on your site, so you have testimonials formatted correctly.
+Just because you have testimonials doesn’t mean that’s a positive credibility mark.

-We’ve done other whiteboard strategy sketches on how to format a testimonial correctly.
-If you format a testimonial incorrectly, then it could actually be a negative credibility mark, because if you just put a testimonial up there that has the words of the person.
-Let’s say you just used their initials, TK, with no picture and no other context around that testimonial, people could actually think it’s not real, so it could actually detract the credibility.
-When you’re building out your testimonials, have pictures of the person or pictures of the property.
+When you’re building out your testimonials, have pictures of the person or photographs of the property.
 Put as much of the person’s information on there.
 Tom, whatever, and then their location.
 Trevor Mauch, location Roseburg, something like that.
 It adds more credibility to it.

 Use Real “Local” Images

 Other things, the content, the pictures, all of these things stack up.
-Are your pictures localized?
+Are your photographs localized?

-Right here, that could be a picture of a property that you’ve done a deal on.
-Get rid of any stock photos of people that you’ve not worked with and put pictures of people you’ve worked with in there.
-Make sure that the photos look like houses that actually are in the area.
-If you’re in Phoenix, your pictures should look way different than someone up in the Northeast part of the US.
+Get rid of any stock photos of people you’ve not worked with and put pictures of people you’ve worked with.
+Make sure that the images look like houses that are in the area.
+If you’re in Phoenix, your photographs should look way different than someone up in the Northeast part of the US.

 One Of The Most Important Pages On Your Website

-They need to know whether you are the company that they want to choose to solve their problem, so they’re going to your about page.
-They’re clicking on your Facebook link.
-Whatever social media links you put on your website, make sure they give you positive credibility, not negative.
+They need to know whether you are the company they want to choose to solve their problem, so they’re going to your about page.

-If they go to your Facebook page, and it isn’t built out, the last post was eight months ago.There are two likes on it, no reviews on it, stock photos, that’s actually negative credibility, so get it off.
-Completely, just get rid of it.
-Don’t put that link on your websites.
+Don’t put that link on your website.
 Don’t put the link in your marketing.
 If you’re going to use social, use it to build your credibility.
 Never use it as negative or neutral credibility.
 It’s going to hurt you.